biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ### DepositClaim

-Sent to Injective when a `SendToInjectiveEvent` is emitted from the `Peggy contract`.\
+Sent to Biyaliquid when a `SendToBiyaliquidEvent` is emitted from the `Peggy contract`.\
-This occurs whenever a user is making an individual deposit from Ethereum to Injective.
+This occurs whenever a user is making an individual deposit from Ethereum to Biyaliquid.

 ```go
 type MsgDepositClaim struct {